preface-h/bootstrap/site/content/docs/4.3/about/brand.md

 ## Download mark

 Download the Bootstrap mark in one of three styles, each available as an SVG file.
-Click to download the logo's.
+Click to download the logos.

 <div class="bd-brand-logos d-sm-flex text-center bg-light rounded overflow-hidden w-100 mb-3">
   <a href="/docs/{{< param docs_version >}}/assets/brand/bootstrap-solid.svg" download class="bd-brand-item">